matthias-blomme/ad-project-document/book/src/poc/poc.md

   - Sonar passes!

 - The **web client** is build with a **front-end framework** (we recommend Vue). <br>The usage of libraries to extend the functionality is permitted, however only (very) limited technical support will be offered when choosing a library not offered in the curriculum.
+  - **Docker**:
+    - Dockerize the client application.
+Build a working Dockerfile.
   - It must be possible to dockerize the client application.
 Build a working Dockerfile.
+  - **CI**
     - Build a gitlab-ci file that:
       - Published the source code to sonar for quality checks.
       - Dockerizes the client application and pushes the image to the gitlab docker registry.

 - The **server** is a .NET 8 solution which uses minimal Web Api's to provide the necessary communication with the client. <br>The startup project is written in predefined structure.
 The student must work in this structure.
 No boilerplate code cannot be removed.
   - **Tests**: only test the application layer and domain layer.